murkl/arch-os/installer/README.md

 # Arch OS Installer

 Everything this installer knows about Arch Linux.
-It is data — one YAML file and the folders beside it — and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.
+It is data, one YAML file and the folders beside it, and it does not run on its own: the [runtime](../runtime) draws the interface, asks the questions and runs the tasks in order.
 Repairing a system that is already on a disk is a tree of its own, and a program of its own: [`recovery/`](../recovery).